 All student, faculty, and staff vehicles that are parked on the campus must bear a current DCC parking sticker.
-Spaces for the faculty and staff are clearly marked, and they are reserved for faculty and staff only.
+Spaces for the faculty and staff are clearly marked with yellow lines, and they are reserved for faculty and staff only.
 Student parking spaces are marked with white lines.
-Faculty and Restricted spaces are marked with yellow lines.
-The College provides designated parking areas to accommodate handicapped students.
-Students should park only in parking spaces painted white.
+The College provides designated parking areas marked with blue lines to accommodate disabled students.
+Parking permits for the disabled are issued in the Office of the Vice President of Academic and Student Services.
+Only those issued by the College may be used for these spaces.

 Parking permits are issued to students at the College Information Desk, located on the first floor of the Wyatt Building.
 Faculty and staff permits are available in the Office of the Vice President of Financial and Administrative Services.
-Parking permits for the disabled are issued in the Office of the Vice President of Academic and Student Services.

 The College has a 20 mile per hour speed limit within parking areas and 25 mile per hour speed limit on Neathery Lane.
 These limits are strictly enforced.
 Anyone violating these limits will have their parking privileges revoked.
 Security personnel will issue tickets for all parking violations.

 Individuals receiving more than one ticket will be subject to the College-Initiated Code of Student Conduct and Discipline, which includes towing.